ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![](image49.png)

 Switch to your preview tab to see the latest changes to your app.
+If you cant see the latest changes please reload your browser window.

 ![](image50.png)